hgcummings/midi-game/docs/design.md

   * Expires after a timeout (e.g., like a stream growing from paddle to to of screen then being cut off)

 * Movement
- * Paddle accelerates to a maximum volicity
+ * Paddle accelerates to a maximum velocity
  * New ball starts locked to paddle until released (by spacebar), getting horizontal speed from paddle
  * Angle of ball bouncing of paddle: Make paddle act as slightly convex

+TODO:
+ * Spare lives
+ * Standard ball
+ * Earth/fire balls
+ * Air ball
+ * Wave
+ * Resume after browser pauses updates
+ * Pause
+ * Help screen